Bas3d-Labs/drand-quicknet-evm/packages/registry-sdk/README.md

     runtimeCodehash: '<registry runtime codehash>',
     verifierAddress: '<verifier address>',
-    verifierRuntimeCodehash: '<verifier runtime codehash>',
+    verifierRuntimeCodehash: '<verifier runtime codehash>', });
-    minimumLeadRounds: 5n,
-  });
 ```

-`minimumLeadRounds` may be provided as either a safe JavaScript integer or a
-`bigint`.
-It is normalized to `bigint` and must be a positive `uint64`.

-Deployment metadata is a trust root and should come from a trusted manifest or other authenticated source.
+Deployment metadata is a trust root and should come from a trusted manifest or
+other authenticated source.

 ## Verify a deployment